-Comparing in revenue in one year compared to another by country.
+Comparing revenue from one year to another by country.

 - 1. Firstly you will need to create a query that returns the revenue for a selected period by country.
 Country, Sum Invoiced Amount and Year in the filter - 2.
 Now select the sub query option and choose append.
 You will see a very similar query builder to the standard builder.
 In the fields section you will have to replicate the attributes of your original query so that the same level of aggregation can occur. - 3.
 The join will have to be specified for the sub query.
-In the join section click the refresh link to display the available join fields.
-You will have to link the fields on the master query with the fields on the sub query. - Note: you do not have to include metric fields. - 4.
-Once you have matched the fields click the add icon to add the join to the list. - 5.
+In the join section click the refresh link to display the available join fields, or tick the Link on View Fields checkbox to select any field within the view. - Note: you do not have to include metric fields.

+4. Once you have matched the fields click the add icon to add the join to the list. - 5.
 Now return to your master query.
 You should see additional attributes in the fields list.
-Note they are prefixed by sub query: and cannot be removed from the list of fields. - The final step is to set the filters.
+Note they are prefixed by sub query: and cannot be removed from the list of fields.

+- 6. The final step is to set the filters.
 Progress to the filters page.
 You will see that similar to the data page you have a tabbed set of filter attributes.
 Set the filter value for each filter for the specific periods required. - 7.
 When you now run the report you will have two columns one for each period specified.
 If required you can also created calculated fields to determine the difference between the two values.
 This would be done on the master query by creating calculated fields in the standard way.